aasem-research-work/task-distributor/README.md

 # Task Distributor
 Description: This script assigns the tasks to the available slots in the most uniform distribution feasible.
+parameter:  Cyclic_Slide
-    parameter: PLaPF (Pop Last and Push First).
+            PLaPF (Pop Last and Push First)
 input: xlsx file.
 output: csv file.

 # Usage
 ## Environmnet: